 People who chew gum throughout the day swallow far more air than those who don’t.
 If you’re worried about keeping your breath fresh, try eating a sugar-free mint instead.
 A long-acting mouthwash can also help reduce bacteria that causes bad breath in your mouth.

 Some foods produce more gas than others.
 Certain carbohydrates are common culprits, including those with fructose, lactose, insoluble fiber, and starch.
 These carbs are fermented in the large intestine and have a history of causing digestive problems.

-Many people with irritable bowel syndrome (IBS) experiment with a low-FODMAP diet (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols), which avoids fermentable sugars.
 However, many of these gas-producing foods are an essential part of a healthy diet.
 You probably won’t need to cut these foods out of your diet completely, but can eat less of them.

 Common gas-producing carbs include:

 - Complex sugars: Beans, cabbage, Brussel sprouts, broccoli, asparagus, whole grains, sorbitol, and other vegetables.